Mc-Zen/quill/src/tequila-impl.typ

 /// Template for the quantum fourier transform (QFT).
-/// - n (auto, int): Number of qubits.
-/// - x (int): Determines at which column the QFT routine will be placed in the circuit.
-/// - y (int): Determines at which row the QFT routine will be placed in the circuit.
 #let qft(

+  /// Number of qubits.
+  /// -> auto | int
   n,
+  /// - x (int): Determines at which column the QFT routine will be placed in the circuit.
+  /// -> int
   x: 1,
+  /// - y (int): Determines at which row the QFT routine will be placed in the circuit.
+  /// -> int
   y: 0

 ) = {
   let gates = ()
   for i in range(n - 1) {